pommicket/bootstrap/05/README.md

 Binary files tcc1 and tcc1a differ
 ```

 !!!
 Is there some malicious code hiding in the difference between these two files?
-Well, unfortunately (or fortunately, rather) the
+Well unfortunately (fortunately, really) the
 truth is more boring than that:

 ```